larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 remember his name I I wanna say Solina wins.
 I have no idea if that's the
 correct name or not.
-Micah Bell Gospar yeah Bill Gospar IIII.
+Michael Bill Gosper yeah Bill Gosper IIII.
 Contact with and he he's he's
-on tape quite a few of these and and we can you can reach him, but this particular fellow at the end of this is in the middle of tape two and it's it's just after the two cuts on on mikes pesner thing.
+on tape quite a few of these and and we can you can reach him, but this particular fellow at the end of this is in the middle of tape two and it's it's just after the two cuts on on Mike Speciner thing.
 (4:36)
 And.
 He has a contour thing here.
 What's being displayed here?